Waller County, Texas: Education

 Brazos Valley Sudbury School was previously in operation in Waller County.

 Blinn College is the designated community college for all of the county.
+Additionally, areas within Katy ISD are designated as the zone for Houston Community College.

 Prairie View A&M University is the only university located within the county.

 Media

 The Waller Times publishes local community news, school news, and sports news weekly on Mondays.
 It was founded in 1991 and is still family owned and operated.